Cocaine

 Physical effects

-Dependent on dosage, delivery method and frequency.
+Dependent on dosage, frequency and duration of use.

-Dependent on dosage, frequency and situation.
+Dependent on dosage, frequency, duration and context of use.

 Tips for use